 6}).listen();

-Next.js is a more comprehensive framework with built-in support for server-side rendering and internationalization, while Vite is a faster and more lightweight development server.
+Next.js is a more comprehensive framework with built-in support for server-side rendering and static site generation, while Vite is a faster and more lightweight development server.

 A Vue.js framework that makes building full-stack web apps easier.
 Like Next.js, it handles routing, server-side rendering, and data fetching out of the box.